 This Swedish based brand sets their stones in recycled gold or silver, and is well known for its delicate designs.
 One of our favourites is their minimalistic black diamond ring.
 This makes an unforgettable impression as it delivers a distinctive look compared to traditional engagement rings.
 The diamond reveals tiny glimpses of deep ocean blue, making it super sparkling and vibrant.

-Founded in 2007, Ingle & Rhode was born from the desire to offer an ethical alternative to the traditional jewellery brands by offering the finest quality products without compromising their ethics.
+Founded in 2007, Ingle & Rhode makes some of the most beautiful ethical engagement rings in the world!
+The company was born from the desire to offer an ethical alternative to traditional jewelry brands.
+Today, they offer the finest quality products without compromising their ethics.

-Specialising in ethical engagement rings and wedding bands, they use pure gold and platinum from only certified Fairtrade or recycled sources and their diamonds and gems can be traced back to mine of origin, and aren’t just guaranteed conflict-free, but come only from suppliers that treat workers with dignity, and mitigate their impact on the environment.
+Specialising in ethically sourced engagement rings and wedding bands, they use pure gold and platinum from only certified Fairtrade or recycled sources.
+Their diamonds and gems can be easily traced back to the mines of origin.
+And these diamonds aren’t just guaranteed conflict-free: they also come only from suppliers that are guaranteed to treat workers with dignity.

-All their jewellery is designed and made in the UK by some of the most respected craftsmen and women in the industry to guarantee the most exquisite finish of each piece.
-Featured below is one of our favourite pieces: The La Mer engagement ring, which marries the beauty of a royal blue Sri Lankan sapphire with the sparkle of the two brilliant cut Canadian Diamonds.
+All their jewelry is designed and made in the UK by some of the most respected craftsmen in the industry to ensure the most exquisite finish of each piece.